 Developing and utilizing a shared language around Diversity, Equity, Inclusion and Accessibility (DEIA) is essential for enhancing communication by developing an understanding of purpose and meaning, and strengthening collaboration whether it is simply between a few individuals or across the larger UAF community.

 UAF Strategic Plan for Inclusive Excellence (SP-IE) - Year 1 Accomplishments

 UAF Strategic Plan 2027 Goal 5 in-depth presentation

 The Strategic Plan for Inclusive Excellence (SP-IE) was initiated with the following guiding principles and end goals in mind:

 - Action-oriented to chart a clear path forward, transferring ideas into action;

 - Accountability through individual responsibility, reporting to leadership and university community; and

 - Continuous evaluation and modification of the plan.

 The UAF Process Improvement and Training (PIT) Crew, in partnership with Professional Growth Systems, facilitated the original planning process.
 The UAF PIT Crew will provide ongoing facilitation support as needed.

-- Kaydee Van Flein, Interim Director, Department of Equity and Compliance
+- Kaydee Van Flein, Interim Director, Office of Rights, Compliance and Accountability